 Have you been told that you have mandibular tori?
 Do you wonder what that is and what it means to your overall dental health, especially if you’re planning on wearing dentures?
 If so, you’re not alone.
 Many patients seeking dental care for dentures in south Austin, TX have sought answers to these same questions.
-At Lifetime Smiles, we know you have other questions, too.
-That’s why we’ve provided this list of some of the most commonly asked questions we hear in our Austin dental office.
+At Lifetime Smiles Cosmetic Dentistry we know you have other questions about surgical tori removal in Austin, that is why we’ve provided this list of some of the most commonly asked questions we hear in our Austin dental office.

 What are mandibular tori?
 They are bone growths in the mouth and are considered to be oral cavity abnormalities.
 This bone growth is typically benign in nature, but since it can be cancerous, it does require professional diagnosis and treatment.